 [H.P.
 Lovecraft; “At the Mountains of Madness”]

 After I finished „At the Mountains of Madness“ I had a number of ideas for using what Lovecraft had provided there for some RPG.
 Both Chtonian Highways and Lamentations of the Flame Princess came to my mind, the first because of the obvious link to what Lovecraft-fans call „the Mythos“ and the latter because of the dark and fatalistic vibe that is shared by both Lovecraft´s stories and most of the material from LotFP I know of.
 I will start with LotFP and the Summon spell that is included in the Player Core Book.
 I like this spell in particular because it is available to even the lowliest of warlocks.
 In other systems those spells are reserved for those who attained a high grade of mastery over the arcane (because of the potential power a summoned being offers), but LotFP has a different approach: everybody who even dabbles in the dark arts can summon anything, but if those things that are called forth can be mastered is an entirely different matter.
-I like this very much as it allows one of the main stables of fantasy fiction: the inexperienced dabber who summons something he or she could not control, with dire consequences for everyone.
+I like this very much as it allows one of the the most basic plots of fantasy fiction: the inexperienced dabbler who summons something he or she cannot control, with dire consequences for everyone.

 The Shoggoth of H.P.
 Lovecraft might not lend themselves to his approach, since At the Mountains of Madness refers to them as something that was breed out of tissue, but I will just assume that at first these things were summoned from… somewhere else.